YuichiNAGAO/ply_pcd_mutual_conversion/README.md

 $ python main.py --pcl [existing path to the pcl directory] --pcd [(optional)save path to the pcd directory]
 ```

+In the case where pcd directory is given:
 ```
 |----- [path to the pcl directory]
 |         |----- 0000.ply